docmhvr/musicalpython/README.md

 # musicalpython
-### Amusical instrument in python using simpleaudio, tkinter and numpy modules
+### A musical instrument in python using simpleaudio, tkinter and numpy modules